hobborg/dtControl/web/_pages/artifacts.md

 In this table, there are more columns than in Table 1 of the paper.
 There are two decision tree algorithms, namely *AVG* and *Multi-label*.
 In the paper, we report the results of AVG for the MDPs and of Multi-label for the CPS.
-The other algorithm is only run since our benchmark suite runs every classifier on every model.
-Note that AVG does not work on the CPS, as those do not contain categorical variables, but numeric ones (the "failed to fit" error message in the cells can be safely ignored).
+Note that AVG only works on the MDP case studies as those contain categorical variables in addition to numeric ones.
+On the other hand, Multi-label only works on the CPS case studies that contain exclusively numeric variables.
 The number of nodes for AVG and Multi-label correspond exactly to those in Table 1 of the paper.
 There also are two BDD columns (if you used the full script), as there are two possible approaches to encode the information in a BDD, and there is no clear winner among them.
 Also, we randomize the initial variable ordering of the BDD, so the numbers you get can be different from those in Table 1.
 The order of magnitude should still match.